I've read a lot of stuff during the last two weeks or so and I think it would be useful to get some order into what I'm doing.

 5. Quality Management in social and educational organisations

 It’s funny – up to now I haven’t found any lively discussions going on about the theory and practice of quality management.
 Maybe I haven’t looked in the right places.
 I tried a few key words on Twitter, I looked for relevant blogs – and I haven’t found a lot.
 Maybe that’s because the whole QM business is very regulated, which doesn’t necessarily encourage open discussion.
 In Germany there is a central accreditation institute, which in its turn accredits other organizations, giving them the right to issue ISO 9001 certificates for example.
 To work as an ISO 9001 auditor, you have to have a certain training and take an exam in the end.
 When you offer these trainings, you as the trainer and the training material you work with have to be accredited again, otherwise your participants are not permitted to take the exams.
-And I suppose it’s similar in other countries as the ISO norms are publish by the ISO – the International Organization for Standardization
+And I suppose it’s similar in other countries as the ISO norms are publish by the ISO – the International Organization for Standardization.

 But I certainly will go on looking for relevant discussions of that topic and if there really aren’t any - maybe it is possible to get one going.